Course support

 • Laptops: Each student is expected to have a laptop they can bring to each lecture and lab.

-If you are having difficulty with costs associated with this course, here are some resources:
+If you are having difficulty with the textbook and supply costs associated with this course, here are some resources:

-• DukeLIFE offers course materials assistance for eligible students.
-Please note that students who are eligible for DukeLIFE benefits are notified prior to the start of the semester; program resources are limited.
+• DukeLIFE: The Course Material Assistance program offers assistance for eligible students.
+Students who are eligible for DukeLIFE benefits are notified prior to the start of the semester; program resources are limited.

-• Duke Libraries offers textbook rentals through the Top Textbook Program, where you can rent out a textbook for 3 hours at a time.
+• Duke Libraries: The library’s Top Textbook Program allows you to rent some textbook for 3 hours at a time.

-• For course-specific technology needs such as Digital Voice Recorder, HD Video Camera, TI-84 Plus CE, DSLR camera kit, Tripod, Shotgun Mic, iPad Mini 4, a Handheld Projector, or a GoPro, you can reserve rental equipment from the Link.
+• Duke Link: You can reserve rental equipment from the Link for course- specific technology needs, such as a Digital Voice Recorder, HD Video Camera, TI-84 Plus CE, DSLR camera kit, Tripod, Shotgun Mic, iPad Mini 4, Handheld Projector, or GoPro.

-For technical help with Sakai or Zoom, contact the Duke OIT Service Desk at oit.duke.edu/help.
-You can also access the self-service help documentation for Zoom here and for Sakai here.
+For technical help with Zoom or Canvas, contact the Duke OIT Service Desk at oit.duke.edu/help.
+You can also access the self-service help documentation for Zoom here and for Canvas here.

 Zoom will be used for online office hours as well as as a backup option should we need to hold the course online instead of in person.